APM Reliability: Core Features And What’s Not an APM

 Do I need an APM if I have a CMMS?

 Yes.
-A CMMS helps manage tasks and track asset history, but it doesn’t offer the analytics, monitoring, or risk insights needed for performance optimization.
+A CMMS helps manage tasks and track asset history, but it doesn’t offer the analytics, monitoring, or risk insights needed for performance optimization or comprehensive risk management.

 Is an APM only for predictive maintenance?

-No. An APM supports a full range of strategies, preventive, predictive, and condition-based—and helps refine them over time based on actual performance data.
+No. An APM supports a full range of strategies, including preventive, predictive, and condition-based maintenance—and helps refine them over time based on actual performance data and key metrics.

 How do I know if a solution claiming to be an APM is actually one?